Nikon W300 vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The W300 does not feature such a mic input.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon W300 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the W300 and A7S II can be found, respectively, in the Nikon W300 Manual (free pdf) or the online Sony A7S II Manual.